BeagleLab/voyage/schema.md

 Database Schema
 ===============

 This is a schema for the database.
 Feel free to edit it.
 All data should be dummy data.
-To update the table of contents automatically, use [doctoc](https://github.com/thlorenz/doctoc) and run `doctoc schema.md` from within this repo.
+To update the table of contents automatically, run `doctoc schema.md`.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->